powsybl/powsybl-diagram/README.md

 </dependency>
 ```

-We can generate a SVG for voltage level "C":
+We can generate a SVG for the voltage level "C":
 ```java
 // "Convergence" style component library ComponentLibrary componentLibrary = new ResourcesComponentLibrary("/ConvergenceLibrary");